Kayli/logspub/psychopathology.md

 - healthy narcissism and healthy codependency
   - expressed when two conversing people move fluidly and interchangeably between speaking and listening
+  - is a positive sense of self that is in alignment with the greater good
+  - continuum
+    - deficient: results in a loss of confidence, low self-esteem, hopelessness, and depression
+    - healthy
+    - pathological: pits the individual against all others, destructive

 ## pharmaceutics